 Several parameters of the model are calibrated based on available materials data.
-The 4340 steel is assumed to have standard elastic material properties including a modulus of elasticity of 205 GPa and Poisson's ratio of 0.29 [37].
-The part density is 7640 kg/m3 as determined by a mass scale.
+The 4340 steel is assumed to have standard elastic material properties including a modulus of elasticity of 2.05 GPa and Poisson's ratio of 0.29.
+The part density is 7640 kg/m as determined by a scale.
 Based on the 8 inch-pounds of experimentally applied bolt torque, the associated preload force within the bolt is calculated to be 266 pounds-force.
-This is based on standard engineering approximations presented in Budynas and Nisbett [38].
-Additionally, the Motosh equation from Bickford [39] yields comparable results.
-A coefficient of friction of 0.5 is used to model frictional contact in the jointed interface, which has been found to give good agreement with experimental data for a similar structure under the same fluid dynamic loading in the present shock tube [36].
+This is based on standard engineering approximations presented in Budynas and Nisbett [37].
+Additionally, the Motosh equation from Bickford [38] yields comparable results.
+Based on previous analysis for a similar structure under the same fluid dynamic loading in the present shock tube [36], the coefficient of friction used to model frictional contact in the jointed interface is taken to be 0.5.
 As discussed subsequently, under high-amplitude forcing, the beam response to vortex shedding is quite sensitive to this parameter.